Food festivals in South Korea: Gwangju World Kimchi () Festival- October

-Jeonju Bibimbap (Hangeul:비빔밥) Festival- October
+Jeonju Bibimbap () Festival- October

 The National Intangible Heritage Centre and at the Hanok village in Jeonju the gastronomic capital of Korea, a festival is held every October promoting Jeonju's representative food, Bibimbap.
 Jeonju Bibimbap is usually topped with quality Jeonju soy bean sprouts, hwangpo-muk, gochujang, jeopjang, and seasoned raw beef and served with kongnamul-gukbap.
 The rice of Jeonju bibimbap is specially prepared by being cooked in beef shank broth for flavor and finished with shiteme oil for flavor and nutrients.
 Many local cooks and public figures introduce their own unique variation of Bibimbap along with other local cuisines.
 Major programs include the gigantic Bibimbap made by all the participants- capable of feeding a 1000 people, a cooking contest for foreigners and an event called find Bibimbap.